coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-to-develop-wordpress-locally.md

 If everything is good, all you have to do now is FTP those back up to the server.

-Just like the instructions in TODO: get step number, connect to your Bluehost via FTP.
-Navigate to the `wp-content/themes` folder on the server, and right click.
+Just like the instructions in **Step 3** of **Create a full backup of the production site**, connect to your server via FTP.
+Navigate to the `wp-content/themes` folder and right click.
 If you're using Cyberduck, you'll see a menu like this:
 ![img/wp-dev-tutorials/ftp-upload-menu.png]

 Click "Upload".
 Navigate to your updated theme at `~/Local Sites/jake-koplen-dev/app/public/wp-content/themes` in the file browser.
 Select the entire folder.
 If it already exists, select "Overwrite all files" in the upload menu.
 It'll look like this: